bico-media/bemplate/README.md

 Status: idea

-# Templating engine for blockchain data
+# Templating for blockchain content

 > Let's get a common way of engaging templating engines for content on the blockchain.